Parliamentary.ai

 Groups Affected

-• Individuals and households experiencing food insecurity: The bill aims to help them by improving data collection and informing policy.
+• Households experiencing food insecurity: The bill aims to better understand and address their needs through data collection and government action.

-• Government departments: Increased responsibilities for monitoring, reporting, and potentially implementing policy changes.
+• Government departments: Increased responsibilities for data collection, analysis, reporting, and potential policy changes.

 Full Text